Greed Works -- Online Algorithms For Unrelated Machine Stochastic Scheduling: Introduction.

-\textbf{Results:} This paper shows that there exists an online, $\bigO{\Delta}$-competitive, \emph{combinatorial} algorithm for stochastic scheduling on unrelated machines.
-More specifically, in the online-list model, where jobs arrive online (at time 0) and must be assigned to a machine immediately upon arrival, this paper establishes a competitive ratio of $(4+2\Delta)$.
-Specifically, for deterministic processing times this bound equals 4, which we show is tight.
-In the online-time model, where jobs arrive over time, this paper derives an algorithm with competitive ratio $(72+36\Delta)$.
-Even though the last competitive ratio is far from tight, we believe our results are interesting for at least four reasons: (1) It is the first analysis of a combinatorial algorithm for stochastic scheduling on unrelated machines, and the first result for stochastic online scheduling in the unrelated machine model.
-(2) It is the first competitive analysis for a combinatorial algorithm for scheduling on unrelated machines even for the deterministic setting.
-(3) The analysis uses the idea of dual fitting, hence we demonstrate for the first time that this technique can be used for bounding the performance of scheduling policies in non-preemptive and stochastic scheduling.
-(4) The performance bounds, even if not tight, have the same order of magnitude as those of earlier results in the literature, namely $\bigO{\Delta}$.
+Even though the performance bounds for the case with nontrivial release times are most probably not tight, we believe our results are interesting for the following reasons: (1) It is the first analysis of a combinatorial algorithm for stochastic scheduling on unrelated machines, and the first result for stochastic online scheduling in the unrelated machine model.
+(2) Even for the deterministic setting, it is the first time to analyze an (arguably) intuitive combinatorial algorithm that simply assigns jobs to machines where their expected contribution is minimal.
+(3) The analysis uses the idea of dual fitting, hence we demonstrate that this technique can be used for bounding the performance of scheduling policies in non-preemptive and stochastic scheduling.
+(4) The performance bounds, even where not tight, have the same order of magnitude as those of earlier results in the literature, while considering a more general problem.